If you've got them it's a crime not to use them.

 I didn't even touch hers

-Beneath the taught white sheets
+Beneath the taut white sheets

 In Abergavernny hospital